LOADING ...

 found in the garbage.

-You couldn't tell they ratty and old, though
+You tell they were ratty and old, though

 Pike was at school.